-However, as we are all so painfully aware, it can sometimes be a bit of a struggle to get enough shut-eye when you are a mum and have your hands (and head and bed) full of kids and timetables and to-do lists.
-Not to mention having a baby who wakes you through the night and a toddler who thinks it's acceptable to get up (long!) before the sun rises.
+However, as we are all so painfully aware, it can sometimes be a bit of a struggle to get enough shut-eye when you are a fully-fledged adult and have your head filled with deadlines and timetables and to-do lists.

 Yawn.
-It's no wonder you feel shattered, mama.
+It's no wonder we always feel so shattered.

 1. Get moving (preferably outside)